finnhodgkin/learn-phoenix-todo-example/README.md

 By default Phoenix also includes a big logo and a link to 'Get Started' with Phoenix.
 Lets trash this.

-Delete everything inside the <header> tags to clean it up.
+Delete everything inside and including the <header> tags to clean it up.

 ### Test the app